 Should I buy a children’s travel pillow to use as a toddler bed for airplane travel?

-I hope this post helps you choose the best travel pillow for toddlers to use or the best travel pillow for long haul flights for all the family.
+I hope this post about inflatable travel pillows for kids helps you choose the best travel pillow for toddlers to use or the best travel pillow for long haul flights for all the family.
 Australia is such a long way from the UK – I wish we’d invested in these before we made the move to the other side of the world a few years ago!

-Remember: If you are looking for the best travel pillow for long haul flights, make sure you check if the brand you like can be used on your usual airlines.
-Even if you use it a few times and then sell it on Gumtree or eBay, getting some sleep on a 24-hour flight is almost priceless!
+Remember: If you’re looking for the best travel pillow for long haul flights, make sure you check if the brand you like can be used on your usual airlines.
+Even if you use your kids’ airplane pillow once and then sell it on Gumtree or eBay, getting some sleep on a 24-hour flight is priceless!